MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/attributes/devenv-sessionsettingshandler-attribute.md

 The **SessionSettingsHandler** method is called when SessionSetting is updated.

+You use handler methods to automate tests by handling instances when user interaction is required by the code that is being tested by the test method.
+In these instances, the handler method is run instead of the requested user interface.
+The handler method should simulate the user interaction for the test case, such as validating messages, making selections, or entering values.
+You declare a handler type attribute on the method.
 For more information about handler methods, see [Creating Handler Methods](../devenv-creating-handler-methods.md).

 ## See Also